Skip to cookies Skip to main content

 Columbia Icefield and the Athabasca Glacier

 The largest icefield in the Canadian Rockies, the Columbia Icefield is undoubtedly the most popular stop along the Icefields Parkway, with the Athabasca Glacier ranking as North America’s most visited glacier.
-At its thickest point, it measures the height of the Eiffel Tower!
+At its thickest point, it measures the height of the Eiffel Tower.
 Glaciers are really just very slow-moving rivers of ice created from accumulated snow, but as this glacier has receded, it’s left behind an otherworldly moonscape.

 For the best views, park at the Icefield Centre on the right-hand side of the road, or alternatively, drive to the foot of the glacier for a closer view.
 For safety, stay behind the barriers and don’t walk on the glacier yourself.